-Compiling OpenEB on Windows
+Compiling OpenEB on Windows from sources

 This section describes how to compile OpenEB on Windows.